 - A Full Overlay door will overlay that same 1.5” face frame 1.25”, leaving a ¼” reveal on the sides (stiles) and bottom (rail).
 Since room is needed at the top of wall cabinets for crown molding and base cabinets for countertops, the reveal is more than ¼” on the top rails (1-1/8” reveal at top of wall cabinets, and 5/8” reveal at top of bases).

 Now that you know the difference between Standard and Full Overlay styles, how do you decide between the two?
-First of all, it really comes down to aesthetic - what kind of look appeals to you?
+First of all, it really comes down to aesthetic – what kind of look appeals to you?
 You can make either overlay look transitional or traditional.
-Below is a Standard Overlay kitchen done in Transitional styling.
+Below is a Standard Overlay kitchen is done in Transitional styling.

 Also, until recently, Standard Overlay styles only offered slab drawer fronts (as in the photo above), but starting next month (drumroll…) Dura Supreme will be offering the 5-piece drawer front option for all Standard Overlay door styles!